 The smart home concept is slowly catching up and companies like Nest, Ecobee and Ring are coming up with a range of innovative solutions for modern era home-owners.

-Companies can deploy appropriate Big Data solutions to harness this data to track consumer behavior, improve customer experience and eventually enhance customer loyalty.
+Companies can deploy appropriate Big Data solutions to harness this data to track consumer behaviour, improve customer experience and eventually enhance customer loyalty.

 An important example in this regard is Epiwatch, an app developed by Johns Hopkins University to collect data of patients before, during and after an epileptic seizure.
 The app works on both Apple Watch and iPhone, and uses memory games and other activities to collect vital information on the health of epileptic patients.
 Researchers at John Hopkins have been using the information thus collected to predict and report seizures.